karx/pubg-customroom-discord-bot/README.md

 ## Discord Bot
-Bot to share custom game room info via discord
+Bot to share custom game room info via discord.

+Created for Gaming Star Discord.

 ### How to Use
 * Set trigger words.
 (BlueOP, RedOP,...)